macroflight/psxhacks/router/docs/NOTES.md

 ### FRDP IDENT

-`addon=FRANKENROUTER:IDENT:<simulator name>:<router name>` is sent by
+`addon=FRANKENROUTER:<protocol version>:IDENT:<simulator name>:<router name>:<uuid>` is
-a router to another to suggest a display name for itself in the upstream router status display and logs.
+sent by a frankenrouter to another frankenrouter to identify itself.
+The uuid is automatically generated based on host ID and listen port and used to ensure a unique router ID, even if someone accidentally use the same simulator and router name as another router.

 ### FRDP ROUTERINFO

-`addon=FRANKENROUTER:ROUTERINFO:<JSON data>` is send by all frankenrouters in the network.
+`addon=FRANKENROUTER:<protocol version>:ROUTERINFO:<JSON data>` is send by all frankenrouters in the network.
 Sinc addon messages are forwarded to the entire network, each router will have information about all other routers and will therefore have an updated view of connected clients,